 On April 26, 2013, the Company entered into the original Product and Service Framework Agreement with China National Gold, pursuant to which China National Gold agreed to provide mining related services and products, to the Company for three years until June 18, 2016 in order to facilitate the Group's operations in the PRC.
 The Company and China National Gold entered into the first Supplemental Product and Service Framework Agreement on May 29, 2015 to add the sale and purchase of copper concentrates produced at the Jiama Mine.
-On May 26, 2017, the Company and China National Gold entered into the term to December 31, 2020 and to extend the scope of the Product and Service Framework Agreement to include leasing services to be provided by a subsidiary of China National Gold.
+On May 26, 2017, the Company and China National Gold entered into the second Supplemental Product and Service Framework Agreement to extend the term to December 31, 2020 and to extend the scope of the Product and Service Framework Agreement to include leasing services to be provided by a subsidiary of China National Gold.
 For further information please see Schedule D to this information circular.